kammitama5/kammitama5.github.io/_posts/2022-05-06-Friday-May-6th.md

 - I'm doing a podcast this upcoming week, taking part in a research documentary, and have to follow up on some other tasks.
 - This week was amazing!
 I ended up hanging out with Maths friends to get Jamaican patties, going to a grad school barbecue and sitting with Pure Maths friends and talking about graph-coloring problems around a table (inevitably!) and basically just having a great time!
+- I also ended up doing really well in at least one of my classes unexpectedly!
+I kept doing proofs and was planning on doing more this weekend, too!
+I want to keep doing them and getting really good at them!
+I enjoy it so much!
+I'm excited to take more of these classes next semester!
+I'm also going to a concert this weekend!
+I will post pics of some of the fancy VIP stuff I get (I got a ticket and am going with some Math grad students!)
 - I also started connecting more with summer people and plans, and I'm ecstatic.
 It's going to be a lot of fun!

 ## Things this week